 Generational Encounters with Higher Education

-I am currently leading a study of the academic-student relationship and the meaning of the university experience, funded by a BA/Leverhulme Small Research Grant.
+From 2017-2019, I led a study of the academic-student relationship and the meaning of the university experience, funded by a BA/Leverhulme Small Research Grant.
 Through a detailed analysis of policy documents and media accounts, and interviews with students and academics, this study compares student and academic accounts of the university experience with the dominant discourse of the ‘student consumer’.
 Principal research questions explore:

 - Experiences of the difference in school and university from an educational perspective;